High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Results and Discussion

-The natural abundance of $^{29}$Si (4.7\%) and $^{13}$C (1.1\%) provides a dense nuclear spin reservoir, making these centers promising candidates for hybrid electron--nuclear quantum registers.
-The coherence data for PL7$'$ and PL8$'$ are provided in Supplementary Information~D. Owing to their excellent optical and spin properties, particularly the controllable implantation depth, these single modified defects are highly suitable for quantum sensing~\cite{li2025non}.
-Stopping and Range of Ions in Matter (SRIM) simulations for the implantation process are presented in Supplementary Information E. The application of shallow single PL6 centers for near-surface magnetic sensing is demonstrated in Supplementary Information F.
+Owing to their excellent optical and spin properties, particularly the controllable implantation depth, these single oxygen-related modified defects are highly suitable for quantum sensing~\cite{li2025non}.
+Stopping and Range of Ions in Matter (SRIM) simulations for the implantation process are presented in Supplementary Information {F}.
+Among them, PL6 is particularly attractive because of its superior ODMR contrast and brightness, as well as its stable charge state in the shallow region~\cite{He2024low}.
+Accordingly, we further demonstrate magnetic-field sensing using Gd$^{3+}$ spins based on shallow PL6 centers prepared by oxygen-ion implantation, as detailed in Supplementary Information G.